MicrosoftDocs/customer-voice/cv-docs/send-survey-link.md

 5. Under **Add values for each variable**, add values to each of the selected variables.

     > [!NOTE]
-    > You must avoid the following special characters while adding values for variables: #, %, &, \, ', and <.
+    > Do not use the following special characters while adding values for variables: #, %, &, \, ', and <.

 6. To add more values, select **Add more values**.